What Do We Want for Blaine County?

 Some pollinators will use knapweed; others will not.
 The combined effects of climate change, invasive weeds, and other stresses have caused severe declines in all kinds of pollinators, from bees to hummingbirds to bats.

-- Monitor the effects of our interventions and communicate with a variety of stakeholders any new insights regarding effectiveness battling knapweed.
+Monitor the effects of our interventions and communicate new insights with a variety of stakeholders.

-The Institute will be working on this project with some important partners - the Sawtooth National Forest and the BLM - each of which manage large land areas in Blaine County.
-They are very excited about having additional help with knapweed and we are very excited about working with them - they bring a wealth of knowledge and commitment to build the tsunami.
+The Institute will be working on this project with some important partners - Blaine County, and the Sawtooth National Forest and the BLM - each of which manage large land areas in Blaine County.
+They are very excited about having additional help with knapweed and we are very excited about working with them - they bring a wealth of knowledge and commitment to build the tsunami of natives.

-We anticipate partnering with additional organizations or landowners in the future, pending discussions.
+We anticipate partnering with additional organizations and private landowners in the future, pending discussions.

 **Jane E. Ogilvie, Sean R. Griffin, Zachariah J. Gezon, Brian D. Inouye, Nora Underwood, David W. Inouye and Rebecca E. Irwin.
 Interannual bumble bee abundance is driven by indirect climate effects on floral resource phenology., 28 SEP 2017 DOI: 10.1111/ele.12854